rGuerrero91/project_raincoat/README.md

 # Raincoat

-A privacy-first, AI-powered weather-based outfit recommendation app.
-Upload your closet with client-side AI processing, get smart outfit suggestions based on weather conditions, and organize your clothing with intelligent collections.
+Raincoat is a privacy first, Machine learning powered, weather based outfit recommendation app.
+Upload your closet with client-side visual processing, get smart outfit suggestions based on weather conditions, and organize your clothing with intelligent collections.

 ## Features